ATNF/askapsoft/Code/Doc/user/current/doc/platform/processing.rst

 You have two filesystems available to you:

 * Your home directory
-* The *scratch* filesystem, where you have a directory /scratch2/askap/$USER
+* The *scratch* filesystem, where you have a directory ``/scratch2/askap/$USER``
+* The *group* filesystem, where you have a directory ``/group/astronomy856/$USER``

 The scratch filesystem should be used for executing your processing jobs.
 Specifically bulk data (measurement sets, images, etc) to be read from the job, and all output written, should be from/to the scratch filesystem.
+The scratch filesystem is subject to a purge policy and so you should move any data you need to retain from this filesystem to another area.
+See :doc:`purgepolicy` for advice.

+The group filesystem is a smaller filesystem where you can store data sets or data products, however, this has quotas applied at the group level. e.g. ``astronomy856`` group has a quota of 10TB.

 Note that your home directory, while it can be read from the compute nodes, cannot be written to from the compute nodes.
 It is mounted read-only on the compute nodes to prevent